sainioan/gitRep/documentation/Testausdokumentti.md

 ### Functionalities

 All the functionalities listed by [User guide](../master/documentation/Kayttoohje.md) and [Software Requirements Specification](../master/documentation/Vaatimusmaarittely.md) have been tested.
-Different kinds of user inputs are being validated by program including null ones.
+Different kinds of user inputs have been tested by the program including empty or invalid values.